Vitor-D-Anjos/offensive-security-portfolio/security-assessments/web-application-assessments/enterprise-api-attack-chain/README.md

 ## Project Overview

-This repository contains the complete security assessment documentation for a comprehensive penetration test conducted against an enterprise cloud application.
+This report contains the complete security assessment documentation for a comprehensive penetration test conducted against an enterprise cloud application.
 The engagement demonstrated a critical five-stage attack chain progressing from unauthenticated external reconnaissance to complete compromise of internal systems.

-## Repository Structure
+## Project Structure

 - [README.md](README.md) *(Project overview and navigation)*